Chess Titans: Player vs. computer

 Chess Titans keeps a record of how many games the player has won, drawn, and lost against the computer at each difficulty level.
+The statistics can be reset, however, it does not calculate Elo numbers or, since the player can play against the computer, approximations thereof.

 Player vs. player

 In a two-player game, the chess board automatically turns 180 degrees for the opposite player after each move.
 This option can be turned off.
 Chess Titans saves all two-player game scores.